ergoplatform/ergodocs/docs/uses/sidechains/sigma-chains.md

 - **Dedicated Mining Algorithms:** Sigma Chains support dedicated mining algorithms, allowing for the creation of sidechains tailored to specific hardware types.
 These sidechains feature a dedicated PoW consensus mechanism alongside the Sigma contractual layer and additional chain-specific features.
 With the inclusion of Autokoyos2 verification and built-in support for Ergo headers, trustless replay protection can be implemented through on-chain contracts, enabling the creation of SPV clients for sidechains.
 Sidechains with dedicated mining algorithms can utilize relay contracts to incentivize mainchain miners for submitting proper sidechain data on the mainchain, providing a clearer and more secure incentive mechanism compared to the BIP-301 proposal.

 ## Conclusion

+In time we can invest other options.
+Zk- trustless Bulletproof based relays on the mainchain.

 Sigma Chains represent a significant leap forward for Ergo and the broader blockchain ecosystem.
 By empowering Ergo as the king of chains, Sigma Chains create new opportunities for miners, developers, and users alike.
 With increased demand for ERG, expanded collateral opportunities, and a thriving ecosystem of portable projects, Ergo is poised to lead the charge in the era of programmable PoW.